rust-lang/rfcs/text/0000-implicit-drop-warning.md

 This extends the `const Drop` check of the [const_trait_impl](https://github.com/rust-lang/rust/issues/67792) proposal to non-const functions, though with a warning rather than an error in case of failure.

 Implement non-const `core::marker::Destruct` for most types in the standard library.
-Add support for `#[derive(Destruct)]`.
+Support `#[derive(Destruct)]`.

 # Motivation
 [motivation]: #motivation

 Scope based implicit drop is a user-friendly way to make cleaning up resources properly easy, and leaking resources hard.
 For most cases, this works exceedingly well.
-However, in some APIs it would be nice to force the API user to call some method rather than allowing the implicit drop to clean up (For example, to force the user to think about errors on cleanup, or to recieve extra data needed for cleanup).
+However, in some APIs it would be nice to force the API user to call some method rather than allowing the implicit drop to clean up (for example, to force the user to think about errors on cleanup, or to recieve extra data needed for cleanup).

 A workaround used today is panicking on drop (a "drop bomb"), but this is a runtime check for what could be checked at compile time.
 Having a strong type system that catches many errors at compile time is one of Rust's strengths; it makes sense to allow types to opt out of implicit drop when they decide that implicit drop is wrong.

-Unwinding complicates this picture: for an unwinding panic, the compiler needs to clean up everything on the stack without a chance for the user to provide or recieve data. `Drop::drop` is a good fit for this case: it lets types specify custom cleanup behavior and reduces the amount of boilerplate by recursively dropping the subvalues.

-In many cases, is also convenient to have cleanup code that is automatically called when a value goes out of scope, and we want to do the same thing on unwinding and end of scope often enough that it makes sense to combine those two facilities.
-But while every type needs to handle cleanup on unwind, it is reasonable to declare that, for some types, we don't want the convenience of implicit drop on end of scope.

 Unwinding panics are an exceptional case.
 It is important to handle them without breaking Rust's memory safety guarantees, and useful to allow types to customize their behavior when dropped because of unwinding.
 But silently and implicitly making every variable which is not consumed before the end of its scope do the same thing (you can check `thread::panicking`, but still) as when handling an unwinding panic is frustrating when the best-effort cleanup can you can do leaks memory, silently ignores errors, or sends a placeholder value.
 The current use of `drop` combines the exceptional case of unwinding with the extremely common case of ending a scope: we don't necessarily want to do the same thing for both, and don't need to use the API forced by the limitations of unwinding panic in the case of non-exceptional control flow.